tscircuit/bpc-graph/README.md

 This library has BPC utilities that allow you to...

 1. Compare the similarity of two BPC graphs
-2. Performing operations on a BPC graph (often to transform a FloatingBox BPC graph into a StaticBox BPC graph)
+2. Performing operations on a BPC graph (often to transform a FloatingBox BPC graph into a FixedBox BPC graph)
 3. Converting a Floating Box BPC graph into a more legible Fixed Box BPC graph with force-directed auto layout

 Here are some properties of a BPC graph: